 - Students are from the lower elementary grades up through high school.

-The Center offers three (3) sessions a year which coincide with the Fall, Spring, and Summer semesters at CSU Stanislaus.
+The Center offers three (3) sessions a year which coincide with the Fall, Spring, and Summer semesters at Stanislaus State.
 The fall and summer sessions are approximately 10 weeks long and the children attend 2 afternoons each week after school.
 During the summer the children attend 4 afternoons each week for one (1) month.

 The Center uses empirically validated teaching materials and procedures specifically designed to produce success with students needing assistance beyond regular school offerings.